Breadcrumbs Home ›

 In this section

-International Labour Organisation
+International Labour Organization

-New Zealand is a founding member of the International Labour Organisation (ILO) which is the key global labour body and source of international labour law.
+New Zealand is a founding member of the International Labour Organization (ILO) which is the key global labour body and source of international labour law.

-Trade and labour
+Trade and Labour

-New Zealand was a founding member of APEC which promotes trade and economic growth in the Asia-Pacific region.
+New Zealand is a founding member of APEC which promotes trade and economic growth in the Asia-Pacific region.
+MBIE’s responsibilities include participating in APEC meetings including the Human Resources Development Working Group and its networks (the Labour and Social Protection Network and the Capacity Building Network).